bragg13/progetto-lfc/README.md

 - [1] Specifying the number of characters in the next line could have been omitted and replaced with a modification of the get_input function; however, it would have been trickier to read the input expression because of memory allocation for the string: I don't think the improvement would be worth.

-- [2] Ordering the output could have been implemented, but I found it to be not worth too.
+- [2] Ordering the output could have been implemented, but I found it to be not worth it too.

 <br>